blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

  [required]
 ```

-The same compatibility rules apply to other constraints, such as `minLength` and `maxLength`.
-If a supertype has a `minLength` of `1`, a subtype can override it to be `2`, but not `0`.
-The reason why this is still accepted is that JSON Schemas semantics would apply all rules given in the schema, so if a property is required, it must be present.
+Understanding that type extension works through the _addition_ of new constraints is important when considering constraints such as `minLength` and `maxLength`.
+If a supertype has a `minLength` of `1`, a subtype can add an _additional_ constraint that `minLength` is `0`, however this does not _override_ the constraint given by the super type, and data that satisfies the schema will still end up needing to satisfy the stronger constraint of `1`.
+_Adding_ a new constraint of `minLength: 2` is however a stronger constraint, which would end up taking precedence.
+This is consistent with the behavior of JSON schema semantics, whereby all rules are applied in a given schema, even when one is superseded by another.

 ## Multiple supertypes

+Constraining type extension to only having a single parent would be a pretty major limitation for how expressive the system is.
+As such, this proposal includes the specification of how to extend multiple types (this is generally referred to _multiple inheritance_).

-A type must allow extending multiple supertypes if and only if the supertypes can coexist.
+A type must allow extending multiple supertypes **if and only if** the supertypes can coexist.
 For supertypes to be able to coexist, their properties should either be disjoint, or overlap in a compatible manner.

 **An example of _disjoint_ properties**: